PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

     </tr>
 </table>

-As can be seen from the figures, the performance of ERNIE 3.0 lightweight models in accuracy and performance has been ahead of UER-py, Huawei-Noah, and Chinese models of HFL.
-When the batch_size equals 1 with FP16 prediction accuracy, wide and shallow models on GPU perform better in terms of inference.
+As can be seen from the figure, the comprehensive performance of the ERNIE Tiny 3.0 models has been comprehensively ahead of UER-py, Huawei-Noah and HFL in terms of accuracy and performance.
+And when batch_size=1 and the precision mode is FP16, the inference performance of the wide and shallow model on the GPU is more advantageous.

-The metrics on the CLUE **validation set** are shown in the following table：
+The precision data on the CLUE **validation set** are shown in the following table:

 <table style="width:100%;" cellpadding="2" cellspacing="0" border="1" bordercolor="#000000">
     <tbody>